Hager706/On-Job-Training/lab1/README.md

 This project is a simple Node.js application that uses Express to serve a "Hello, Dockerized Node.js App!" message.
 The application is containerized using Docker, making it easy to deploy and scale.

 ## 🔧 Prerequisites
-Before getting started, ensure you have the following installed on your system:

 - **Node.js**
 - **Docker**